CtrlK

 Completeness

-Clearly answers both 'what' (Java logging best practices with SLF4J, structured logging, MDC) and 'when' (explicit 'Use when user asks about logging, debugging application flow, or analyzing logs').
+Clearly answers both 'what' (Java logging best practices with SLF4J, structured logging, MDC) and 'when' with an explicit 'Use when' clause covering logging, debugging application flow, and analyzing logs.

 3 / 3